nishantverma160380/FAQ/aws-amazon/aws_basics.md

   * VPC
     - Private Cloud
+  * Network Gateway
+    - Private Network
+  * Network with route tables
+    - Route Table:- A route table contains a set of rules, called routes, that are used to determine where network traffic is directed.
+Each subnet in your VPC must be associated with a route table; the table controls the routing for the subnet.
+  * Network access control list
+    - NACL
   * Private network with AWS resources like - Amazon EC2 instances, Database, S3 and other.
     - AWS Resources

   * Network with specific IP address range.
     - IP address Range
   * Network with subnet
     - Subnetroup
-  * Network with route tables
-    - Route Table:- A route table contains a set of rules, called routes, that are used to determine where network traffic is directed.
-Each subnet in your VPC must be associated with a route table; the table controls the routing for the subnet.